 The East Atlantic Avenue area has become a destination for Palm Beach County with shops, restaurants, and community activities.
 This area of the City presents a 95-walkability index, according to Bob Gibbs, of the Urban Retail Institute.
 However, the rest of the City generally scores around 40% for walking and 49% for biking, according to the walkscore.com data for Delray Beach.
-The walkability scale from Walk Score is shown below.
+The walkability scale used by this site, which was accessed in June 2018 is shown below.

-Walk Score for Delray Beach, Accessed 2018
+Walk Score for Delray Beach